asabon/antigravity-config/README.md

 This configuration includes standard agent workflows.
 You can trigger them by using the following slash commands in your chat interface:

+- **/check-updates**: Check for updates from the shared configuration submodule.
 - **/init**: Initialize the session (reads project rules, checks environment).
 - **/save**: Save your current progress to a checkpoint file.
 - **/resume**: Resume work from the last saved progress report.